Endpoint Protection Solutions

 As the volume and sophistication of cybersecurity threats have steadily grown, so has the need for more advanced endpoint security solutions.
 Today’s endpoint protection systems are designed to quickly detect, analyse, block, and contain attacks in progress.
 To do this, they need to collaborate with each other and with other security technologies to give administrators visibility into advanced threats to speed detection and remediation response times.

-Endpoint security is the practice of securing endpoints or entry points of end-user devices such as desktops, laptops, and mobile devices from being exploited by malicious actors and campaigns.
+Endpoint protection is the practice of securing endpoints or entry points of end-user devices such as desktops, laptops, and mobile devices from being exploited by malicious actors and campaigns.

 As the volume and sophistication of cybersecurity threats have steadily grown, so has the need for more advanced endpoint security solutions.
 Today’s endpoint protection systems are designed to quickly detect, analyse, block, and contain attacks in progress.
 To do this, they need to collaborate with each other and with other security technologies to give administrators visibility into advanced threats to speed detection and remediation response times.